yonesuke/softclip/README.md

 ## QuickStart
 The `forward` method is the function from the real number space to the interval [low, high].
-The `backward` method is the function from the interval [low, high] to the real number space, and is the inverse function of `forward`.
+The `inverse` method is the function from the interval [low, high] to the real number space, and is the inverse function of `forward`.
 ```python
 from softclip import SoftClip